owickstrom/specifying-and-testing-web-applications/src/slides.md

 ## Quickstrom

 - Autonomous browser testing
-- You write specifications
+- Testers write specifications
+- It explores your application and finds invalid behaviors
 - Test anything that renders to the DOM
-- Quickstrom explores your application and finds invalid behaviors

 ## Today's Agenda